Blog>Trade>Joint ventures: The advantages and disadvantages

 Another option is to set up a business partnership or a limited liability partnership.

 Joint ventures have their advantages and disadvantages.
-If you’re considering a joint venture agreement, we recommend you consider your options carefully, take time to plan properly, and also seek legal advice.
+If you're considering a joint venture agreement, we recommend you consider your options carefully, take time to plan properly and seek legal advice.
 A legal representative can use a joint venture agreement template to make sure your interests are fully protected.

 Why would you want a joint venture?

-Businesses may want a joint venture to break into new markets in a relatively low-risk way with little to no capital investment.
+Businesses might want a joint venture to break into new markets.
+This can be done in a relatively low-risk way, with little to no capital investment.

 Are joint ventures successful?